Floyd Bennett Field: Notable flights

-The last record-breaking flight involving Floyd Bennett Field occurred on July 16, 1957.
-Then-Major John H. Glenn, Jr., USMC, established a transcontinental air speed record, flying an F8U-1P Crusader from NAS Los Alamitos, California to NAS New York–Floyd Bennett Field, in 3:23:08 hours.
+On July 16, 1957, then-Major John H. Glenn, Jr., USMC, established a transcontinental air speed record, flying an F8U-1P Crusader from NAS Los Alamitos, California to NAS New York–Floyd Bennett Field, in 3:23:08 hours.
 Project Bullet, as the mission was called, provided both the first transcontinental flight to average supersonic speed, and the first continuous transcontinental panoramic photograph of the United States.
 Glenn was awarded his fifth Distinguished Flying Cross for the mission.

+The last record-breaking flights involving Floyd Bennett Field occurred in May 1969 when British Royal Navy F-4K Phantoms set three consecutive speed records for a New York-to-London flight, with a fastest time of 4:46:58 hours.
+The aircraft were flown to Wisley Airfield in England while competing in the Daily Mail Trans-Atlantic Air Race.